You can’t see ticket taker Dianne Purrier’s smile from under her mask, but you can hear it in her warm greeting.

 “It’s a nice thing to know that obviously you made their day for them to remember you,” said Purrier.
 “When you make their day, it will make yours.”

 At that time, because of the layout of the old stadium, when players entered and exited the court, volunteers had to hold ropes for them to walk between in order to hold back the spectators, Purrier recalls.
-While she loves the Aviva Centre which opened in 2004 and was built to replace the National Tennis Centre, she’s happy to still have those memories.
+While she loves the Sobeys Stadium which opened in 2004 and was built to replace the National Tennis Centre, she’s happy to still have those memories.

 “A lot of us from that era had so much fun holding those ropes because of the closeness to the players,” said Purrier.
 “It’s not quite the same now because of the way the new stadium is structured but we’re going in the right direction.”